G8TIC/radar/README.md

 it is running on to understand performance and discover bugs.

-We also gather statistics about the radio channel and message types and rates of receiption to understand radio channel utiliation.
+We also gather statistics about the radio channel and message types and rates of receiption to understand radio channel utilisation.

 For details see [TELEMETRY.md](TELEMETRY.md) and [STATS.md](STATS.md)